nayname/docs/README.md

   mint openapi-check <file-or-url>
   ```

 This documentation is built using [Mintlify](https://mintlify.com/docs).
-Contributions can be made by [making a PR](https://github.com/cosmos/docs/compare) on the [Github repo](https://github.com/cosmos/docs).
+Contributions can be made by [making a PR](https://github.com/cosmos/docs/compare) on this repo.

 ## Getting Started